 According to the IRS‘s most recent notice, 5 million people were expected to file amended tax returns for 2014, out of 131 million original filings.
 For 2016, the IRS received over 151 million individual returns.
 This means even more amended returns will follow over the next few years.

 Why Do I Care About Amended Returns?

-Conversely, you could be waiting for the IRS to find your mistakes and say that you owe more than your tax return indicated.
-If this is the situation, you may not have enough liquidity to address your ‘sudden’ tax liability from a return you filed several years ago.
+Conversely, you could be waiting for the IRS to find your mistakes.
+In that case, the IRS might tell you that you owe more than your tax return indicated.
+If this happens, you may not have enough liquidity to address your ‘sudden’ tax liability.
+All this from a return you filed several years ago.

 Where to Start

 If you think you may want to amend a return, below are five places to start:

 - Change in filing status (such as getting married or divorced, having a baby)